Welcome to the Clean Air Action Guide

 Thank you for logging onto this Clean Air action guide.
 We hope you’ll find everything you need to help tackle air pollution, both where you live and across the country.

-We’re really excited to have you on board – there are already lots of great stories unfolding of amazing campaigning, actions and events all over the UK to clean up our air.
+We’re really excited to have you involved – there are already lots of great stories unfolding of amazing campaigning, actions and events all over the UK to clean up our air.

-Unfortunately, the UK government has done little to tackle the problem of chronic air pollution on anything like the scale necessary.
-Its much anticipated Air Quality Plan – published in July 2017 – is no way near sufficient, and has recently been declared unlawful.
-It focuses on an eye-catching announcement of banning the sale of new petrol and diesel cars from 2040, but will do little to end illegal air pollution now, or even anytime soon.
+Unfortunately, the UK government has not done nearly enough to tackle the problem of chronic air pollution.
+The action is nothing like on the scale necessary to sort out this public health emergency which causes up to 36,000 early deaths a year, triggers heart attacks and strokes, worsens respiratory disease, causes lung cancer and much more.
+The government’s much anticipated Air Quality Plan for nitrogen dioxide – published in July 2017 – was no way near sufficient, and was declared unlawful in 2018.
+It focuses on an eye-catching announcement of banning the sale of new petrol and diesel cars from 2040, which is far too far into the future, but will do little to end illegal air pollution now, or even anytime soon for many places.

-Instead, the government has opted to pass the buck to councils, whilst not offering them much in the way of support or funding to improve air quality.
+Instead, the government has opted to pass the buck to councils to make difficult decisions, whilst not offering them enough in the way of support or funding to improve air quality.

 So it’s time to shift the focus.
-We want to support your campaigns at a local level, particularly in large towns and cities, which have bigger incentives to tackle the problem and already have some powers to do so.
+We want to support your campaigns at a local level, particularly in large towns and cities, which have bigger incentives to tackle the problem and already have some powers to do so, and in many cases are now being required to act by the government.

-Your group is uniquely placed to inspire a campaign locally – a campaign which can build broad public and political support for real action on air pollution.
+You or your group is uniquely placed to inspire a campaign locally – a campaign which can build broad public and political support for real action on air pollution where you live.